autosit/autosit.github.io/_posts/2022-04-05-clustering_for_ltp.md

 ## Background

 A core requirement for collision avoidance systems for autonomous ships are the ability to predict the trajectories of the neighboring target ships over a longer time horizon.
 Model based predictions generally use linear models that are insufficient to make such predictions, particularly in the maneuvering scenarios.
-Consequently, data driven methods such as Single Point Neighbor Search (SPNS) [(Hexeberg et al. 2017)],  Neighbor Course Distribition Method (NCDM) [(Dalsnes et al. 2018)], Gaussian Process (GP) methods [(Håvard, 2021)] and Particle Filter (Praveen Jain et al. 2022b) methods are developed to utilize the availablity of historical AIS dataset to aid the predictions.
+Consequently, data driven methods such as Single Point Neighbor Search (SPNS) [(Hexeberg et al. 2017)],  Neighbor Course Distribition Method (NCDM) [(Dalsnes et al. 2018)], Gaussian Process (GP) methods [(Håvard, 2021)] and Particle Filter (PF) (Praveen Jain et al. 2022b) methods are developed to utilize the availability of historical AIS dataset to aid the predictions.

 However, these methods do not exploit the inherent structure in the dataset represented by marine traffic lanes.
-Therefore, an unsupervised clustering method (Praveen Jain et al. 2022a) based on Mean Shift algorithm, Agglomerative Heirarchical Clustering algorithm couple with Longest Common Subsequence trajectory similarity measure was developed to cluster the trajectories in the AIS dataset.
+Therefore, an unsupervised clustering method (Praveen Jain et al. 2022a) based on Mean Shift algorithm, Agglomerative Heirarchical Clustering algorithm coupled with Longest Common Subsequence trajectory similarity measure was developed to cluster the trajectories in the AIS dataset.
 The clustered dataset were used to make multi-modal probabilistic predictions using the NCDM and PF methods (See Figure 1 and 2 )

 |<img src="{{site.url}}/assets/clustering.png" width="700"> |
 | Figure 1: The unsupervised clustering framework  |